Abdulqadir579/kind-multi-cluster/README.md

-  # kind-multi-cluster
+  # Managing Multiple Clusters and Namespaces Like a Pro
-  This is for creating multi-cluster environment using kind (config-files)
+  This is for creating multi-cluster environment using kind(config-files) and managing multiple clusters and namespaces at once using kind cluster.
+This is good practice before appearing for CKA exam. it will help you to manage multiple namespaces and clusters like a GURU.

 1. Create three cluster of different kubernetes versions.